bsay01/sudokubot/README.md

 expected, will hopefully solve the given sudoku.

 ## sudoku_functions.py
-So far this contains two methods, one to print the data array containing all of the sudoku values and a solve method, which will probably call more future functions contained in this file.
+So far this contains a few methods:
+ - print the data array containing all of the sudoku values
+ - return list of values in the same box as a given index of a sudoku-sized array (in progress)
+ - return list of values in the same row as a given index of a sudoku-sized array (in progress)
+ - return list of values in the same col as a given index of a sudoku-sized array (in progress)

 ## space_probability_class.py
 So far this contains a class used in sudoku_functions.py that contains the list of possible values for that space and a couple methods to use that list.